 About the research

-In collaboration with our partners from the University of Newcastle (UoN), the Newcastle Institute for Energy and Resources and other key stakeholders from the industry, Everymind are currently working on a project funded by the Australian Coal Association Research Program.
-UoN is the project lead for the background phase and prevalence study, with Everymind being the project lead for the intervention component.
+Everymind collaborated with partners from the University of Newcastle (UoN), the Newcastle Institute for Energy and Resources and other key stakeholders from the industry on this project funded by the Australian Coal Association Research Program in 2013-2014.
+UoN was the project lead for the background phase and prevalence study, with Everymind being the project lead for the intervention component.

-Working Well focuses on innovation and excellence through partnership with the minerals industry and communities.
+Working Well focused on innovation and excellence through partnership with the minerals industry and communities.